Rukenshia/saml2aws-auto/README.md

 ## `The name org.freedesktop.secrets was not provided by any .service files (org.freedesktop.DBus.Error.ServiceUnknown)))`

 This is an error specific to linux and tells you that you currently don't have any secret manager implementing the Freedesktop Secret Service set up.
 Usually, a keyring app such as GNOME-Keyring or another tool is pre-installed.
-Open that up and configure your master password and the default vault for your secrets and retry running saml2aws-auto.
+Open that up and configure both your master password and the default vault for your secrets and try rerunning saml2aws-auto.
 [Another link to what apps provide this API](https://specifications.freedesktop.org/secret-service/)